wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/industry-solutions/work-cloud-sustainability/includes/emissions-calcutions.md

 1. Determine the amount of electricity that the organization has purchased.

-2. Determine emission factors, which will be datasets on the power-generation mix in relevant regions and times of day.
+2. Determine emission factors, which will be datasets on the power-generation mix-in relevant regions and times of day.

 3. Calculate emissions in the profile.